yonimoshe/four-in-line-web-game/README.md

 # four in line game

 four in line game - written in vanilla js for DOM practice.
+2 people game the first one to have four Consecutive squares wins.